Contact Information

 Digital Scans

-Digital scans produced in collaboration with the Pulpscans Group, Scanrus, Digital Pulp Preservation, Newsstand: 1925, and Conrad First.
+Digital scans produced in collaboration with the Pulpscans Group, Scanrus, Digital Pulp Preservation, Newsstand: 1925, Conrad First, and the Villanova Digital Library.

 Contributors

-Alexandra Yancey recently completed her M.A. at the University of Tulsa with a thesis on 'Cowboy' fiction in Argosy All-Story from 1926.
-She teaches English and freshman writing at Lone Star College, Montgomery (TX).
+Alexandra Yancey completed her M.A. in 2011 at the University of Tulsa with a thesis on 'Cowboy' fiction in Argosy All-Story from 1926.
+She teaches world literature and freshman writing at St. Thomas University in Houston and Lone Star College, Montgomery (TX).

-Georgia Clarkson Smith is an M.A. student in the Department of English at the University of West Florida.
+Georgia Clarkson Smith is a Ph.D. student in the Department of English at Florida State University.
+Her research focuses on popular women's romance magazines of the 1920s and 30s.

 Alexandra Blair is an amateur pilot, and a Ph.D. student in the Department of English at the University of Mississippi.

-Beau Collier is the proprietor of Darwinscans, a blog on pulps, comics, periodicals and subjects in popular culture and American History.
+Beau Collier is the proprietor of Darwinscans, a blog on pulp magazines, comics, periodicals and subjects in popular culture and American History.

 Travis Kurowski is Assistant Professor of English and creative writing at York College of Pennsylvania, and founding editor of Luna Park Review.